Watts-Lab/task-mapping/tasks/Word completion given part of word.md

 2. Before meeting their teams, individuals completed a brief intelligence test (described below).
 3. Following the intelligence test, teams began working together on the group tasks in a private laboratory room.
-4. Groups had ten minutes to complete as many of the 36 words they could
+4. Groups had ten minutes to complete as many of the 36 words they could 4b.
+Other versions of the task use a different time period and different numbers of words, but the other features are the same.
+Additionally, this task comes from McGrath's broader set of tasks (quadrant 2 in his work) that are intellective: solving problems with a correct answer.

 ## Instructions
 Reached out to instructors but wrote instructions: